libcommon/task-py/README.md

     CatFileTask.run_command()
 ```

-For defining more complex, hierarchical command line interfaces with subcommands, take a look at the docstring
+For defining more complex, hierarchical command line interfaces with subcommands, look at the documentation for `cli.gen_cli_parser`.
-for `cli.gen_cli_parser`.
-It allows you to define your command line app with a mapping of commands to actions,
-then generates the CLI for you.
+It allows you to define your command line app with a mapping of commands to actions, then generates the CLI for you.

 ### Pipelines and Message Passing

 Anyone who has used Bash, PowerShell, or other scripting languages is familiar with the idea of composability and pipes:
 writing simple commands that return structured data recognized by other commands can be very powerful.
 Python does not
 support this style of programming out of the box, but it does support overloading operators for custom types, such as the
 bitwise or operator (`|`).
-In Python, the [`__ror__` builtin method](https://docs.python.org/3/reference/datamodel.html#emulating-numeric-types)
+In Python, the [`__ror__` builtin method](https://docs.python.org/3/reference/datamodel.html#object.__or__)
 is called when using the bitwise or operator on two objects where the first (left side) doesn't implement `__or__`.

 `task-py` takes advantage of this flexibility to allow piping `Task`s together to create pipelines.
 For example, suppose
-you were writing a CSV handing toolkit and wanted to createa a command line app that reads data from a CSV and removes
+you were writing a CSV handing toolkit and wanted to create a command line app that reads data from a CSV and removes some columns.
-some columns.
 There are two clear steps in this pipeline:

 1. Read data from the CSV into some data structure
 2. Remove specified columns (and write to stdout)